Incident at Petrich: Background

-Relations between Greece and Bulgaria had been strained since the early 20th century by their rivalry over the possession of Macedonia and later Western Thrace, which led to years of guerrilla warfare between rival armed groups in 1904 to 1908 (the Macedonian Struggle) and, a few years later, in the open conflict between Greece and Bulgaria during the Second Balkan War (1913) and the First World War (Macedonian front, 1916–1918).
+Relations between Greece and Bulgaria had been strained since the early 20th century by their rivalry over the possession of Macedonia and later Western Thrace, which led to years of guerrilla warfare between various pro-Bulgarian Macedonian paramilitaries and the pro-Greek Macedonian Committee in the Macedonian Struggle (c.
+1904-1908).
+Open conflict broke out between Greece and Bulgaria during the Second Balkan War (1913) and the First World War (1916–1918).
+The outcome of those conflicts was that Aegean Macedonia and Western Thrace came under Greek rule.

-The outcomes of the conflicts was half of the wider region of Macedonia coming under Greek control after the Balkan Wars, followed by Western Thrace after the First World War by the Treaty of Neuilly.

-Most of the population in both regions was Bulgarian and so they remained targets of Bulgarian irredentism throughout the interwar period.
+The significant Bulgarian populations in both regions caused them to become targets of Bulgarian irredentism throughout the interwar period.
 Two organisations, the Internal Macedonian Revolutionary Organisation (IMRO) and the Internal Thracian Revolutionary Organisation (ITRO), based in Bulgaria, launched raids and terrorist attacks into Greek and Yugoslav territory.

-Petrich was the administrative centre of the Bulgarian-held Pirin Macedonia in which, during the early interwar years, the IMRO practically ran a state within a state.
-In 1923, Bulgarian Prime Minister Aleksandar Stamboliyski's policies of reconciliation with Yugoslavia threatened its existence and so IMRO played a leading role in his assassination.
+Petrich was the administrative centre of the Bulgarian-held Pirin Macedonia in which, during the early interwar years, the IMRO ran as a "state within a state".

+In 1923, Bulgarian Prime Minister Aleksandar Stamboliyski was murdered by IMRO after his deposition in a coup d'état.
+His policies of rapprochement were deeply unpopular with the IMRO and nationalist factions in Bulgaria.